[Skip to Content]

 Available from the website.

-This practice guide provides information to help state Title V maternal and child health programs in their implementation of the national performance measure on oral health (NPM 13).
-It provides sample strategies for addressing NPM 13.1 (preventive dental visits for pregnant women) and 13.2 (preventive dental visits for children and adolescents, ages 1–17).
+This practice guide provides information to help state Title V maternal and child health programs in their implementation of the national performance measure on preventive dental visit.
 It also provides sample evidence-based or evidence-informed strategy measures (ESMs), possible data sources for ESMs, and a list of resources.
-Program can also use this information to assist in the implementation of oral-health-related state performance measures.
-The practice guide was produced by the National Maternal and Child Oral Health Resource Center.
+Programs can also use this information to assist in the implementation of oral-health-related state performance measures.
 [Funded by the Maternal and Child Health Bureau]

 OHRC Library